-4.1 Grant or refuse a Building Permit
+4.1 Grant or refuse a Building P permits

-Head of power to Delegate: Power that enables a delegation to be made Building Act 2011: s.127(1) & (3) Delegation: special permit authorities and local government Express Power or Duty Delegated: Building Act 2011: s.18 Further Information s.20 Grant of building permit s.22 Further grounds for not granting an application s.27(1) and (3) Impose Conditions on Permit Building Regulations 2012: r.23 Application to extend time during which permit has effect (s.32) r.24 Extension of time during which permit has effect (s.32(3)) r.26 Approval of new responsible person (s.35(c)) Delegate: Chief Executive Officer Function: This is a precis only.
+Head of power to Delegate: Power that enables a delegation to be made Express Power or Duty Building Act 2011: s.127(1) & (3) Delegation: special permit authorities and local government Building Act 2011: Delegated: s.17 Uncertified application to be considered by building surveyors. s.18 Further Information s.20 Grant of building permit s.22 Further grounds for not granting an application s.27(1) and (3) Impose Conditions on Permit Building Regulations 2012: r.23 Application to extend time during which permit has effect (s.32) r.24 Extension of time during which permit has effect (s.32(3)) r.26 Approval of new responsible person (s.35(c)) Delegate: Chief Executive Officer Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to require an applicant to provide any documentation or information required to determine a building permit application [s.18(1)].
+Authority to decide whether to sign a certificate of design compliance for the building or incidental structure that is the subject of the application [s.17(2) and (3)].
 Authority to grant or refuse to grant a building permit [s.20(1) & (2) and s.22].
 Authority to impose, vary or revoke conditions on a building permit [s.27(1) and(3)].
-Authority to determine an application to extend time during which a building permit has effect [r.23]. i.
+Authority to determine an application to extend time during which a building permit has effect [r.23].
 Subject to being satisfied that work for which the building permit was granted has not been completed OR the extension is necessary to allow rectification of defects of works for which the permit was granted [r.24(1)] ii.
 Authority to impose any condition on the building permit extension that could have been imposed under s.27 [r.24(2)].
-Authority to approve, or refuse to approve, an application for a new responsible person for a building permit [r.26].
-Council Conditions on this Delegation: Express Power to Sub- Delegate: Building Act 2011: s.127(6A) Delegation: special permit authorities and local governments (powers of sub-delegation limited to CEO)
+6 Authority to approve, or refuse to approve, an application for a new responsible person for a building permit [r.26].

+Council Conditions on this Delegation: Express Power to Sub- Building Act 2011: Delegate: s.127(6A) Delegation: special permit authorities and local governments (powers of sub-delegation limited to CEO)